Resolving Automotive Supply Chain Issues for a Brighter Future

 The global shortage of microchips has affected the automotive industry, causing delays.
 Auto suppliers face many issues, such as material scarcity, increased lead times, high operational costs, and labor shortages.
 The automotive industry depends on various raw materials, including steel, aluminum, rubber, plastics, etc. Limitations in the availability of these materials pose auto supply chain issues.
 This has led to instability in material prices.

-Automotive Supply Chain 2030
+Automotive Industry Outlook Supply Chain in 2030

 Unveiling Automotive Industry Supply Chain Challenges

-Poor Routing of Parts delays automobile manufacturing
+Poor Routing of Parts Delays Automobile Manufacturing

 On average, vehicles consist of approximately 30,000 individual parts, either produced internally or sourced from a third-party provider.
 If there is a minor disruption in any part of the supply chain, it can slow down the manufacturing and distribution of crucial components, resulting in the suspension of the production line.
 The move of automobile builders and brands towards just-in-time manufacturing by automobile builders and brands necessitates smooth construction and distribution of vehicles.
 Any disruption or inefficiency in this process means inventory shortages and revenue loss.
 Therefore, it is vital for automotive supply chain managers to effectively collaborate with manufacturers and suppliers to optimize parts manufacturing and streamline distribution.